cosmopockets/sre-devops-homework/NOTES.md

 1. Create a terraform file that does the following
     a. elastic load balancer
     b. ec2 instance
+        - are there requirements for the VM?
+        - like OS version?
+        - Confirmation - "only req "
     c. postgress RDS db
     d. any required security group